PRIMARY DEBUG (standard flavor, auto-versions)

 3. Attach debugger (optional)

-Android Studio → Run → Attach Debugger to Android Process → select com.sza.fastmediasorter.vr.debug.
+Android Studio → Run → Attach Debugger to Android Process → select com.sza.fastmediasorter.debug (the vr flavor has no applicationIdSuffix - it shares the debug package with standard, per the S0232 applicationId policy above).
 Breakpoints, variable inspection, evaluate expression - all work against the shell-launched process.

 4. Live logcat (optional, run before the tap on headset)